 So which countries should you be looking to travel to when in Africa?
 Can’t figure that out?
 Well, that won’t be a problem as we present you with the best destinations you can go to in Africa as a digital nomad!

 Uganda is a one-of-a-kind safari location in East Africa.
 The nation has one of the nicest climates on the planet.
 The Pearl of Africa is a hub for the most exciting travel experiences, such as gorilla tours and safaris to Bwindi Forest/Mgahinga Gorilla National Park, wildlife viewing, mountain climbing activities, and bird watching, among other things.

 The weather is bright and green all year, with two distinct wet seasons from March to May and September to November.
 Rain, on the other hand, can fall at any moment.
 The temperature averages 27 degrees Celsius, with the maximum being 31 degrees Celsius in Karamoja and Kasese and the lowest being 15 degrees Celsius in Kabale.

-Namibia is a desolate land, as if from another planet, but it is attractive and somehow familiar.
+Namibia is a desolate land, as if from another planet, but it is attractive and somehow familiar, stretching to the ocean where safari and surf meet.
 It is a photographer’s dream — a region of sharp contrasts and vibrant colours.
 Those seeking peace and quiet, as well as stunning vistas and vast desert expanses, will fall in love with Namibia, one of the world’s least inhabited countries.